The Wrath of Hurricanes

 Jeanne 2004 plywood hurricane protection on windows

-If you've never been in a "be prepared" situation, then you won't know just how exhausting it is simply putting up plywood on the windows.
+If you've ever been in a "be prepared" situation, you know how exhausting it is—putting up the plywood on the windows.

 It was a day's worth of hard work, but obviously, it was well worth it—as the little home came through the storms pretty much unscathed.